pentagramswheel/libra/README.md

 ##### PlayerStats

 The `PlayerStats` method, the class's constructor, initializes the class's instance variables.
+An error may be caught here if a formatting problem is found within the spreadsheet.

 ##### getPosition